 Important Info About the Monteverde Night Walk

-There are several companies who run Monteverde night walks.
+There are several companies who run Monteverde night tours.
 TripAdvisor has a complete list here.

 We went with Santamaria Night Walk, but not because we think they are the best (although they were good).
 We had done zero research and just went spontaneously.